Celebrate The Emerging Ka’u Coffee Culture

 Ka’u Coffee Festival

-Every May, the Ka’u Coffee Festival takes place throughout the region, offering events like tastings, educational opportunities, and a pageant.
+Every spring, the Ka’u Coffee Festival takes place throughout the region, offering events like tastings, educational opportunities, and a pageant.
 Supported by the Hawaii Tourism Authority and local sponsors, the festival is a fun, unique way to explore what makes Ka’u special and to enjoy some of the region’s best coffee.